-10.1 Primary Qualifications

-- 1. Application submitted to the CPC using the application form: Yes No if not, why? - 2.
-Eligible for the CPA funding according to the requirements described in the CPA legislation: Yes No if not, why

-- Application proposed project consistent with the Groton Master Plan, Open Space and Recreation Plan, 1988 Historic Preservation Plan and Community Housing Plan and/or parts therein: Yes No, if not, why? - Application includes appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust): Yes No, if not, why? - Application proposed project is leveraged by additional public and /or private funds, or provides evidence actions were taken to pursue public and/or private funds: Yes No, if not, why? - Application has endorsement by other municipal boards, or departments, as applicable (including approval of Historical Commission.
-Yes No if not, why? - Applicant has site control of the project, written consent of the property owner, or in the case of municipal property, approval of the Board of Selectmen: Yes No if not, why?
+The following is a sample of the response sheet used by each CPC member during the evaluation of each application to assist in the application selection decision process.
+DateName Application Number #2014 1 .1 Primary Qualifications 1.
+Application submitted to the CPC using the application form: Yes No if not, why?
+2. Eligible for the CPA funding according to the requirements described in the CPA legislation: Yes No if not, why 3.
+Application proposed project consistent with the Groton Master Plan, Open Space and Recreation Plan, 1988 Historic Preservation Plan and Community Housing Plan and/or parts therein: Yes No, if not, why?
+4. Application includes appropriately detailed Management plan and itemized project scope, describing items and estimating cost. (exception is money approved for the Conservation Commission Fund or the Affordable Housing Trust): Yes No, if not, why?
+5. Application proposed project is leveraged by additional public and /or private funds, or provides evidence actions were taken to pursue public and/or private funds: Yes No, if not, why?
+6. Application has endorsement by other municipal boards, or departments, as applicable (including approval of Historical Commission.
+Yes No if not, why?
+7. 1 .2 Additional Qualifications Additional favorable factors for an application (note those that apply): 1.
+Produces significant cost/benefit value to the Town: How?
+2. Is especially respectful of the environment.
+How?
+3. Preserves a significant aspect of the Town: Explain 4.
+Applicant has strong history of managing successful projects or otherwise has evidence of high competency to manage project.
+Examples 5.
+Serves more than one CPA purpose and/or multiple goals of the Groton Master plan Those are 6.
+Saves resource(s) that would otherwise be threatened.
+Explain